Ujaaslohani/Plant-Disease-Detection/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

   **Fork the Project**
-- Create your Feature Branch (git checkout -b feature/Plant-Health-Monitoring-Project)
+- Create your Feature Branch (git checkout -b feature/Plant-Disease-Detection)
-- Commit your Changes (git commit -m 'Add some Plant-Health-Monitoring-Project')
+- Commit your Changes (git commit -m 'Add some Plant-Disease-Detection')
-- Push to the Branch (git push origin feature/Plant-Health-Monitoring-Project)
+- Push to the Branch (git push origin feature/Plant-Disease-Detection)
 - Open a Pull Request

 ## 📝 License